emilyclairevoyant/Project3/README.md

 - Losses due to theft and vandalism (% of annual sales for affected firms)
 - Government Effectiveness: Estimate
 - Proportion of seats held by women in national parliaments (%)
 - Net migration
-7. Infrastructure
+6. Infrastructure
 - Mobile cellular subscriptions (per 100 people)
 - Access to electricity (% of population)
 - Individuals using the Internet (% of population)
 - Statistical performance indicators (SPI): Overall score (scale 0-100)

+## Tools and Technology Used

+1. JavaScript

+2. Plotly

+3. CanvaJS

+4. Highcharts

+5. D3.js

+7. Leaflet/GeoJson

+8. Python

+9. Flask

+10. MongoDB Atlas

+11. Pandas

+12. CSS

+13. Bootstrap

+14. HTML